Introduction to QCxMS

 In contrast to the positive ions created by the EI process, the Dissociative Electron Attachment (DEA) ionizes the molecule under study by adding an electron.
 This creates a negatively charged ion (open-shell ion), which has to be described by diffuse basis functions.
 This increases the computational cost because DFT has to be used to compute the PES.
 Details on this MS method are described in this publication.

 Ionization of molecules can be done by (de)protonation, e.g., by the popular electrospray ionization (ESI) method.
 This ionization process produces closed-shell ions (even number of valence electrons) and is softer than the EI or DEA methods.
-For this reason, the activation of the ion has to be conducted in a second step, i.e., by acceleration and subsequent collisions with neutral collision gas atoms.
+It is often implemented by (de-)protonation of the molecule under study, leading to positivly or negativly charged molecular ions.
+Activation of the ion has to be conducted in a second step, i.e., by acceleration and subsequent collisions with neutral collision gas atoms.
 The following Collision Induced Dissociation (CID) leads to a spectrum normally under lower energy conditions than in the other MS methods.
 The simulation conditions and specific details are extensively covered in this paper.